-After reading a number of exercise bike reviews and articles on the web, it struck me that the majority of these reviews and articles were written by people that have probably never even used an exercise bike.
-So I decided to put together a buyers guide, as well as side-by-side comparisons of the best exercise bikes currently on the market.
-My aim was to create a guide to help you find the right exercise bike for your needs.
+After reading a number of exercise bike reviews and articles on the web, it struck me that the majority of these articles were written by people who have probably never even used an exercise bike.
+So I decided to put together a buyers guide, as well as recommendations for some of the better exercise bike choices on the market.
+My aim is to create a guide to help you find the right exercise bike for your needs.
 This article was created with a UK audience in mind, therefore if you live outside of the UK, you may not be able to purchase the models listed in your country.

-Also, just so I don’t waste your time, these are cheaper home-use exercise bikes that are intended for beginner to intermediate users.
-If you’re currently juicing with Lance in the tour de france, then these bikes may not be the best choices for you!
+Also, just so I don’t waste your time, these are mostly budget / mid-range home-use exercise bikes that are intended for beginner to intermediate users.
+If you’re a keen cyclist, these bikes may not be for you!

 Exercise Bike Buyers Guide

 Even the best quality exercise bikes can develop faults.
 So If you’re dealing with a company that doesn’t stand by their product, good specifications don’t mean a great deal.
 With every bike recommended here, I make sure to look into the seller’s customer service feedback.
 I try to guage their general attitude towards customer service.
 Whether through responses to customer complaints, volume of customer complaints versus glowing reviews; and / or complete lack of response to negative reviews.
 Always be sure to carry out your own checks though, since any seller can go up or downhill.

 I’m not going to make a blanket statement like “all cheap exercise bikes will fall to bits”, or rehash cliches like “you get what you pay for”, because that’s not ALWAYS the case.
 I’ve bought exceptional products cheaply, and I’ve also bought expensive lemons.
 It’s vital to check out the customer reviews regarding long-term reliability.

 - Comfort and Resistance